Graduate Program - Degree Requirements

 - a) A 3-credit capstone project taken in the last semester of study, which combines knowledge acquired in the Theory and Methods compulsory course taken beforehand with an area of inquiry in the study of a particular religious tradition.
 The Capstone project requires close consultation with the adviser, but no formal application to a committee.

-b) a 6-credit thesis taken during the last two semesters and for which students must apply to the Thesis Proposal Committee thirteen months before completion of the M.A. (for full-time students on the 2-year program, this will mean the second semester of study).
-See schedule.
+b) a 6-credit thesis taken during the last two semesters and for which students must apply to the Thesis Proposal Committee thirteen months before completion of the M.A. (for full-time students on the 2-year program, this will mean the second semester of study). pdf See schedule.
+(127 KB)

 *300 and 400 level language courses on relevant research languages are exempt from these maximum limits.